UsmanAsim/bash_scripts/Private-Docker-Registry-script/README.md

 Docker login usman-registry.com
 User/pass

+#Viewing the docker images on browser and cmd

+https://$(docker-machine ip default)/v2/_catalog
 cat ~/.docker/config.json
 curl -k -X GET https://usman-registry.com/v2/_catalog -H "Authorization: Basic YWRtaW46YWRtaW4="

 curl -k -X GET https://usman-registry.com/v2/nginx/tags/list -H "Authorization: Basic YWRtaW46YWRtaW4="

-Please make sure every machine where you want to pull/push or login the internal registry the below mentioned need to be placed there cd  /etc/hosts the hosts has an entry of the machine with the name and registry.
+#Please make sure every machine where you want to pull/push or login the internal registry the below mentioned need to be placed there
+cd  /etc/hosts
+the hosts has an entry of the machine with the name and registry.